slviajero/tinybasic/examples/14games/README.md

 - Guess: a simple number guessing showing many BASIC language features
 - Love: draws a square the the message love
 - Dice: simulate the throwing of two dice
+- Mathdice: add two dice values and see how fast you are

 ## BASIC language features